 By the way, the packet of materials has a lot of Wedding Vow samples and guidance devised by me personally, and information on obtaining a marriage license in Virginia...as well as hand-outs reiterating all the main points we go over during our meeting, such as the Traditional Order of Ceremony and Unity Ritual suggestions.

 Ding ding ding.
-There's a reduced fee for off-weekend weddings (Friday is considered a weekend).
+There's a reduced officiant cost for off-weekend weddings (Friday is considered a weekend).
 A further reduction is given for romantically impetuous ceremonies that take place within a month of your contacting me — just the two of you; otherwise known as an elopement — keeping in mind that some of what I offer will be abbreviated or eliminated.
 Such as there being no Rehearsal.

 A Micro Wedding is planned well in advance and will probably include guests.
 There is a fee reduction if there is no Rehearsal or Processional.
 But my fee will depend on whether you want a personalized ceremony or an "off-the-shelf" pre-written ceremony (originally written by me, but generic).